Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	1. Fix the bug that uxSave cannot trigger unedit event -- finished
 	2. Fix the bug that logout not trigger edit mode deactivation -- finished
+	3. Fix selected status is not dismissed after logout and save -- finished
 ---
 	## 2023.08.09		version 0.1.2 --Member-build